(Updated with new information: 9/24/20)

 Fake charities.
 Now, more than ever, charities are desperate and need help.
 With the rolls of the unemployed soaring, the demand for services is going to stretch a lot of nonprofits to the limit.
 Scammers know this and will reach out to you by phone or online to take advantage of your generosity.
 If you haven’t heard of a particular charity before, research the charity and ask lots of questions before you commit to a donation.

 Fake personal protective equipment.
 Masks, gloves, face shields, and hand sanitizers are in high demand for healthcare professionals, others providing essential services, and consumers.
-The scam is further legitimized by creating a shell company that sounds official or like a well-known provider to gain your trust.
+Websites may offer to sell you these items, but after pay for the products, you never get what you ordered.
+The scam is further legitimized by creating a shell company that sounds official or similar to a well-known provider to gain your trust.
 In other instances, when PPE equipment arrives, it is either the wrong size or defective, in part because companies substitute products without a customer’s permission.

 By law, sellers are supposed to ship your order within the time stated in their ads, or within 30 days if the ads don’t give a shipping date.
 If a seller can’t ship within the promised time, it has to give you a revised shipping date, with the chance for you to either cancel your order for a full refund or accept the new shipping date.